Why not use Microsoft software to build your own digital QMS?

 What does a Microsoft Quality Management System look like?

-DIY Microsoft QMS solutions range from using a mix of Excel and Word, to taking a more structured OneDrive for Business approach.
-Alternatively, you can embark on a full-blown SharePoint project, or use one of the most extensive Microsoft 365 business packages to build out all the governance workflows required by various standards and regulations.
-But can they really deliver on complex quality challenges in a way that makes commercial sense for an SME?
+Microsoft QMS solutions range from stitching together word and excel files, to taking a more structured OneDrive for Business approach.
+Alternatively, it might entail a full-blown SharePoint project, or using one of the Microsoft 365 business packages to build out all the governance workflows required by ISO 13485, the FDA QMSR and GXP regulations

-Can you just use Excel, Word, Outlook and a shared drive?
+Can you just use Excel, Word, Outlook, and a shared drive?

-• Locking documents for editing.
+• Locking documents for editing to prevent unauthorised modifications

 Should you use OneDrive for Business?